uber-research/parallax/README.md

 This repository contains the code used to obtain the visualization in:
 Piero Molino, Yang Wang, Jiwei Zhang.
 Parallax: Visualizing and Understanding the Semantics of Embedding Spaces via Algebraic Formulae.
 ACL 2019.

-And extended version of the paper that describes thouroughly the motivation and capabilities of Parallax is available on [arXiv](http://arxiv.org)
+And extended version of the paper that describes thoroughly the motivation and capabilities of Parallax is available on [arXiv](http://arxiv.org)

 If you use the tool for you research, please use the following BibTex for citing Parallax:
 ```